“I have dreamed much and done very little.” ~ Gustave Flaubert

 What else could possibly go wrong?
 I should not have asked.
 By the time I got home that night I was emotionally and physically spent.
 I fell asleep with the television on.

-“Because we are not the owners of anything, not even of our own pain at which we have looked with awe so many times.
+“Because we are not the owners of anything, not even of our own pain at which we have looked with awe so many times. ……….

+We are the owners of wishing everything: what sadness.
 We are the owners of fear, dust, smoke, the wind. ~ Francisca Aguirre, from “The Owners”